 Amanda Clark said YouthWorks! helps teens and is always there when you need them.
-She said without YouthWorks! and the encouragement they give the teens on succeeding with their goals, there is no way to succeed without that extra help they provide.
+She said without YouthWorks! and the encouragement they give the teens on succeeding with their goals, there is no way to succeed without that extra help they give to the teens.